-The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, is closed for the season.
-Thank you for your business!
+The Pitchfork Pie Stand at the American Gothic House in Eldon, Iowa, opens for the season on Saturday, May 24, 2014!

 Located at 305 American Gothic Street, Eldon, Iowa.
 For visitor center and museum hours next door, click here.